wp-oop/plugin-boilerplate/README.md

    and `ADMIN_PASS` variables from the `.env` file.
 Your plugin should already be installed and active, and no other plugins should be installed.
 If this is not the case, inspect the output you got from `docker-compose up`.

+   If you use PHPStorm integrations that involve Docker, such as Composer, you maybe receive the error "Docker account not found".
+This is because, for some reason, PHPStorm requires the same name of the Docker deployment configuration to be used in all projects, and there currently does not seem to be a way to commit that to the VCS.
+   Because of this, you are required to create a Docker deployment yourself.
+Simply go to _Project Settings_ > _Docker_ and create a configuration named precisely "Docker Machine".

 #### Updating Dependencies
 Composer is installed into the `build` service's image.
 To run composer commands,